Guardian360 vs. CyberDrain CIPP

 When CyberDrain CIPP is the Right Choice

-CIPP is a must-have for MSPs who need to **standardize and manage multiple Microsoft 365 tenants** from a single pane of glass.
-If your primary goal is operational efficiency—like setting uniform conditional access policies or offboarding users quickly—CIPP is the industry gold standard for M365 automation.
+CIPP is a must-have for MSPs who need to standardize multiple M365 tenants from a single pane of glass.
+If your primary goal is operational efficiency—like setting uniform conditional access policies or offboarding users quickly—CIPP is the gold standard for M365 automation.

-Choose Guardian360 if you need to **prove security posture to auditors**.
-While CIPP helps you *do* the work in M365, Guardian360 *validates* that the work meets requirements like **NIS2 or ISO 27001**.
-We also cover the gaps CIPP doesn't touch, such as internal network vulnerability scanning and active hacker traps (honeypots).
+Choose Guardian360 if you need to prove security posture to auditors.
+While CIPP helps you do the work, Guardian360 validates that the work meets requirements like NIS2 or ISO 27001.
+We also cover gaps CIPP doesn't touch, like local network scans.

 Better Together

-Most mature MSPs don't choose between these two; they use both.
-CIPP acts as the "Administrative Engine" to deploy settings, while Guardian360 acts as the "Independent Auditor" to monitor the entire estate and provide the reporting needed for client business reviews.
+Most mature MSPs use both.
+CIPP acts as the "Administrative Engine" to deploy settings and manage tenants, while Guardian360 acts as the "Independent Auditor" to monitor the entire estate and provide the high-level reporting needed for QBRs.